handtrixx/dolf/README.md

 - Disconnect from the session by using the Moonlight Keyboard Combo
 - Type in "exit" on the command line
 - Use the DOSBOX GUI to quit the session

+### I don't like the name Dolf, and I dont want it to be shown in my Moonlight client
+Hey, say this to Dolph Lundgren and you will end up with servere injuries.
+Anyhow, just can just rename it to whatever you like in the Wolf configuration file.

 ## License